-Candidates who contact employers also need to report to the Labour Department.
-All employers recruiting asylum seekers are required to be authorised by the Labour Department.
+All employers recruiting asylum applicants are required to be authorised by the Labour Department.
 To do so, an application must be filed at the Labour Department containing details of the prospect employee.
 The application must be accompanied with a confirmation that the employer has all responsibilities towards the Social Insurance Department settled.
-By submitting the application to hire an asylum seeker, the employer agrees to provide active liability insurance and to inform the employee in writing about the employment terms which must be at the same level with those of other staff.
+By submitting the application to hire an asylum applicant, the employer agrees to provide active liability insurance and to inform the employee in writing about the employment terms which must be at the same level with those of other staff performing similar duties

-Under the previous Decree, issued in 2021487 and applicable up to late 2023, the application of the employer to hire an asylum seeker should be accompanied, among other documents, with an employment contract signed by both the employee and the employer.
-Although the process of reviewing the contract was particularly lengthy, asylum seekers were allowed to start working before a final, formal decision on the employer's application was reached which had facilitated access of asylum seekers to jobs and allowed for higher numbers of asylum seekers to enter the labour market.
+Under the previous Decree, issued in 2021 and applicable up to late 2023, the application of the employer to hire an asylum applicant should be accompanied, among other documents, by an employment contract signed by both the employee and the employer.
+Although the process of reviewing the contract was particularly lengthy, asylum applicants were allowed to start working before a final, formal decision on the employer's application was reached which had facilitated access of asylum applicants to jobs and allowed for higher numbers of asylum applicants to enter the labour market.